-Roasted veggies are a great way to get some extra flavor and nutrients, plus they’re so easy to make.
-Just pop them in the oven while your steak cooks!
+Roasted veggies are the best way to get some extra flavor and nutrients, plus they’re ready in minutes.
+Just throw them on a baking sheet and bake!

-Brussels sprouts aren’t everyone’s favorite veggie, but this dish might change the minds of even the pickiest eaters.
+Brussels sprouts aren’t everyone’s favorite veggie, but this simple steak side dish might change the minds of even the pickiest eaters.

 10. Green Beans